 An extended trip for a photographer and a former model from Mexico turned into a romantic proposal on Yellowknife Bay while the Northern Lights streamed overhead.
 The moment was captured and the couple will forever share their special evening with that quintessential northern backdrop.

-The young couple wasn’t the first to take advantage of the Northern Lights and idyllic locale for a picture-perfect proposal.
-Gillis says his B&B has been the site of a number of engagements, anniversaries and romantic getaways.
-Even Yellowknifers will book a night or two on the houseboat to try out a new view on a special occasion.
+The young couple were not the first to take advantage of the Northern Lights and idyllic locale for a picture-perfect proposal, and they won't be the last to celebrate engagements, anniversaries, or just a romantic getaway on Yellowknife Bay.
+Locals themselves are known to book a night or two in a variety of unique accommodations to try out a new view on a special occasion.

-Realizing the potential for romantic moments in the North, tourism operators are sure to give couples a chance to get away from the crowds and the cameras snapping pictures of the Aurora.
+Realizing the potential for romantic moments in the North, tourism operators give couples a chance to get away from crowds and the cameras snapping pictures of the Aurora.

 At Blachford Lake Lodge, sales and marketing manager Katherine Johnson says romantic getaways make up about one-quarter of their business.
 For weddings and anniversaries, the remote setting of the lodge about a half-hour from Yellowknife by bush plane, offers calm and quiet – not to mention an outdoor hot tub.